klaucoffee/game1/README.md

 - Kaboom

 ### Approach Taken
-The game mechanics of Math Keeper was built using functions in the Kaboom library (version 0.5.0) and javascript.
+The game mechanics of Math Keeper are built using functions in the Kaboom library (version 0.5.0) and javascript.

-The Welcome page was designed with CSS.
+The Welcome page is designed with CSS.

-The form, start and restart buttons make use of jQuery.
+The drop-down form, start and restart buttons make use of jQuery.

+Sprites are self-drawn (60x60 px) and hosted on [my imgur](https://krystlelau9011.imgur.com/all)

+There are 5 levels to the game, from level 0 to level 4.
+Each level map is designed differently.
+In levels 0 and 1, the numbers are arranged in ascending order.
+From levels 2 to 4, the numbers are not arranged in any particular order and are distributed all over the gameplay area.

+As the player gets to the higher levels, the enemies' movements are different, and the speed of the enemies increases.

 ## Link to live site
 https://klaucoffee.github.io/game1/